 - 1 lime (or 2 pieces calamansi)

 - ¼ teaspoon ground black pepper

 - Arrange squid in a bowl.
 Add soy sauce, mirin, and lime.
 Marinate for 12 minutes.

-- Combine onion, tomato, salt, and ground black pepper in a bowl.
+- Combine onion, tomato, ginger, salt, and ground black pepper in a bowl.